-The approval of this Proposal No. 2 requires the affirmative vote of the holders of shares having a majority of the votes cast by the holders of all of the shares of stock present or represented and voting on the proposal (meaning the number of shares voted FOR the proposal must exceed the number of shares voted AGAINST the proposal).
+The approval of this Proposal No. 5 requires the affirmative vote of the holders of shares having a majority of the votes cast by the holders of all of the shares of stock present or represented by proxy and voting on the proposal at the Annual Meeting (meaning the number of shares voted FOR the proposal must exceed the number of shares voted AGAINST the proposal).
+Broker non-votes will not occur in connection with this proposal.
+Abstentions will have no effect on the outcome of this proposal.

-Our Board of Directors recommends that stockholders vote FOR on Proposal No. 2 to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+Our Board recommends that stockholders vote FOR to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.